syd-strzempko/syd-strzempko.github.io/README.md

 #### Canvas Workaround

-The dynamic fibonacci pattern seen in the background of all pages of the app was generated using [react-konva](https://www.npmjs.com/package/react-konva), a React-specific wrapper around [konva](https://konvajs.org/) core framework.
+The dynamic fibonacci pattern seen in the background of all pages of the app was generated using [react-konva](https://www.npmjs.com/package/react-konva), a React-specific wrapper around [konva](https://konvajs.org/) core framework. [(See above)](#fibonacci-pinwheel)

 React-konva seems to have some pretty well-known issues with Jest that manifested in a couple of ways for me: